1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? example "Reassembling Procedure"

     For reassembling, just put everything back together by proceeding the steps of disassembling in reverse.
-Make sure you're using the right screws and don't forget any of them.
+Make sure you put all the belonging parts in the correct position and that you're using the right screws and don't forget any of them.

-    Don't overtighten the screws though - as my father (R.I.P.) used to say: "After tight comes loose!" (roughly translated ;) ).
+    Make sure to *not* tighten up the screws too much - not only can it affect the correct functioning of the parts negatively, but you can also crack the heatsink when doing so!

+    *Please also mind the notes in the expandable texboxes above and refer to the [official E3D assembly instruction of the E3D Titan Aero](https://e3d-online.zendesk.com/hc/en-us/articles/360016764817-Titan-Aero-Assembly-Guide-Edition-2-) where this extruder is a clone of.*

 ---